Pengen Meaning In Indonesian

 Vocabulary From the Scene

 [Emangnya] is informal for [memangnya].
-It is used to questioning something.
+It is used when you are questioning something.

 [Doang] = just.